The CloudCenter metadata descriptors are categorized in the following tabs:

 The parameters specified in the Global Parameters tab apply to the entire application.
 The parameters specified in this section only apply to a specific tier within the application.

-The configurable fields for each tier are available in the following groups:
+The configurable fields for each tier are explained in the Application Tier Properties section.

 - No labels